Adjusting to living in a new culture

 - What can I do to find out how my new environment works?

 - The adjustment phase and culture shock

 You probably have mixed feelings about your new experience.
-On the one hand, you may feel apprehensive leaving behind familiarity and stepping into the unknown, while on the other hand, you may feel excited starting a new part of your life.
+You may feel apprehensive leaving behind familiarity and stepping into the unknown.
+You may also feel excited starting a new part of your life.
 You can prepare yourself for the experience by reflecting on your decision to study overseas.
 You may find the following questions useful:

 - Why have I decided to study overseas?

 - What do I expect to gain from overseas study?

 - What are some of the difficulties I might face?
 Keeping in mind why you are doing this overseas study is useful when you face challenges in your new environment.

 The emotion associated with leaving home and the initial excitement of travelling can be exhausting.
 Because of your tiredness and everything being new, your initial impressions of your new surroundings may be confusing.
 Even if you are shown around by someone who knows the area, you are likely to forget the details.
 It will take some time for you to become familiar with your new environment.
 Do not worry, this is quite normal.

 If you have arranged only short term accommodation before you arrived, you will need to look for longer-term accommodation within a few weeks of your arrival.
 More details are available in the information sheet called ‘Finding accommodation in Adelaide’.
 It is important that you arrive at the university in time for Orientation for International Students.
 The dates of the orientation program are included in your acceptance package from the university.
 This is an opportunity to meet other new and current students, become familiar with the university and be given advice on how to do certain things, like manage your budget and use public transport.

 - Attend orientation for International Students